-The quantitative results of these experiments are shown in Fig. 3 as a plot of SPL vs. sound frequency.
+The quantitative results of these experiments are shown in Fig. 3 as a plot of SPL versus sound frequency.
 Clearly, based on both Figs. 2 and 3, sound becomes easier to see by schlieren imaging as the frequency increases.
-This is understandable in that the refractive-index gradient produced by the sound wave must grow stronger in higher-frequency (shorter-wavelength) sound if the acoustic power level is held constant.
-In other words, the product of the sound frequency f and amplitude Δp must remain constant in order to maintain constant schlieren visibility.
-This can be expressed as a visibility criterion, first recalling the standard definition of the sound pressure level:
+This is the left, separated by a distance of 33 cm.
+In frame c there is thermal interference in the $lower\ left$ quadrant and a thermal plume rising from the speaker itself understandable in that the refractive-index gradient, thus schlieren visibility, produced by the sound wave must grow stronger in higher-frequency (shorter-wavelength) sound if the acoustic power level is held constant.
+In other words, the product of the sound frequency f and amplitude ΔP must remain constant in order to maintain constant schlieren visibility.
+This can be expressed as a visibility criterion, first recalling the standard definition of the SPL: